SalmonMode/salmonmode.github.io/_posts/2020-08-20-what-would-qa-do-all-day.md

 **Do not wait for them to come to you.**

-You need to seek them out individually (preferrably in private), make it clear to them that it's in _your_ best interest to level them up, and provide the resources to them without being asked.
+You need to seek them out individually (preferably in private), make it clear to them that it's in _your_ best interest to level them up, and provide the resources to them without being asked.
 This creates a sort of plausible deniability (for lack of a better term) so they don't feel like they're being called out, and don't take a hit to their pride (because you didn't wait to find out if they needed it before offering it as "a cool thing you thought they might be interested in").

 ## Be _patient_

 If you're hoping to hire a tester that comes ready out of the box, good luck.
-They are rare to come by, as that caliber of tester is likely well taken care of, or may have changed career paths already (it's a very common avenue for becomming a software engineer).
+They are rare to come by, as that caliber of tester is likely well taken care of, or may have changed career paths already (it's a very common avenue for becoming a software engineer).
 You'll likely have to find driven individuals and help them acquire the skills they need.

 > Build projects around motivated individuals.
 Give them the environment and support they need, and trust them to get the job done.

 It takes a _lot_ of time and effort to learn these things, and many people often need to hear something explained _many_ different ways before it clicks (I am one of those people).
 This change will afford them the time to actually invest in learning, but they may feel guilty spending company time on it.
-So you'll need to emphasise to them that you're making an investment in them, that will surely have a huge return.
+So you'll need to emphasize to them that you're making an investment in them, that will surely have a huge return.

 You can try to work out a schedule with them where they spend some amount of time each day or week on learning/improving (or even teaching/helping others!), and make sure they do it by engaging with them to see what they learned, e.g. "How'd you like chapter 17?
 Any cool takeaways?
 Could you help me understand what they meant by 'internal software quality'?".
 This creates an expectation for them to do it, but in a supportive atmosphere (and [an expectation that they'll have to teach you will help them study more effectively](https://www.futurity.org/learning-students-teaching-741342/)).